lilek108/Environmental-Protection-Expenditures-2006-2024-Part-1/README.md

 **2. Patterns Across Environmental Programs**

-*Environmental funding is strongly concentrated in waste-related programs, while several smaller programs exhibit high apparent volatility.*
+*"Environmental funding is strongly concentrated in waste-related programs, while several smaller programs exhibit high apparent volatility."*

 The **most highly funded** program overall was **Waste Management**, with total expenditures amounting to **CZK 5.2 billion**.
 This figure is more than double that of the **second most funded** program, **Wastewater Management**, which received **CZK 2.0 billion**. **Air and Climate Protection** ranked **third**, with total expenditures of **CZK 0.9 billion**.